 - VOD, Vodou rites and related sacred activities

-- Series code, a period plus three-digit number appended to the Subcollection code to indicate a specific Item or set of Items within the Subcollection (a Series may contain only one Item)
+- Series code, a period plus three-digit number appended to the Subcollection code to indicate a specific Item or set of Items within the Subcollection (a Series might contain only one Item but may contain more)

 - Item code, a four-digit number indicating an Item within a Series followed by two lowercase letters that signify the nature of resource (mi=moving image, si=still image, sr=sound recording, td=text document)

 - File type code, always two lowercase letters (ma=master, co=copy)